bor0/gidti/manuscript/chapter4.md

                            else even_members l'
 ```

 The function above is a recursive one, and depending on the value of `even x` it will branch the recursion.
 Since pattern matching works against type constructors, and `even x` is a function call, we can't easily pattern match against it.
-So we used `even x` in the function body to do the check.
+We used `even x` in the function body to do the check.
 Idris provides another additional keyword `with` that allows us to pattern match a value of some expression.
 The keyword `with` has the following syntax:

 ```
 function (pattern_match_1) with (expression)